 Q: I'm writing a children's book and I see that most publishers have different classifications within the genre—picture books, middle grade, young adult, etc. What are the differences? –Kara G.

-Easy Readers are published for kids ages 5 to 8 years old, and are geared toward kids who are starting to read on their own.
-Page length usually falls between 32 to 48 pages (and can even range up to the 64 pages), with a maximum word count of 2,000 words (though most fall well short of that).
-Examples include Amelia Bedelia by Peggy Parish, Monkey Trouble by David Martin and most Shel Silverstein and Dr. Suess books.
+Easy Readers are published for kids ages 5 to 8 years old and are geared toward kids who are starting to read on their own.
+Page length usually falls between 32 to 48 pages (and can even range up to 64 pages), with a maximum word count of 2,000 words (though most fall well short of that).
+Examples include Amelia Bedelia by Peggy Parish, Monkey Trouble by David Martin, and most Shel Silverstein and Dr. Suess books.

 Middle-grade books are published for children 9 to 11 years old and are generally 100-150 pages.
 Stories show a little more complexity, sub-plots, and a larger cast of characters.